-The reason so many in this series are big eaters are due to having a unique cell in their bodies which increases their power but have a huge demand for energy (i.e calories).
-The amount of calories Toriko needs to function day to day is 100,000 calories, 50 times that of a normal human.
+The reason so many in this series are big eaters are due to having a unique cell in their bodies which increases their power, but these cells impart a Logical Weakness: they also radically increase their appetite and energy (i.e calories) demands.
+Toriko needs 100,000 calories, 50 times that of a normal human, to function day to day.
 He can hold millions of calories in his body but if he doesn't eat at all for even a day his body may start eating itself.

 Legato Bluesummers from Trigun is a relatively rare villain example.
 Word of God says that this was intended to be a humorous character trait, but also serves to make him creepy depending on the context of the meal.

 Urusei Yatsura has quite many characters who are this (Cherry, for example, can casually eat four large watermelons before having problems, and mentions he would eat more when he was young.
 And Ataru is not far behind him), but Sakura and Rei are well above the rest: